 The 1020 East Cooper project is a 100% affordable housing project that balances multiple community goals including historic preservation, affordable housing, environmental sustainability, and local community character.
-1020 East Cooper will restore an historic 19th century miner's cabin and add a new detached building along the alley to house a mix of two and three bedroom units
+1020 East Cooper will restore an historic 19th century miner's cabin and add a new detached building along the alley to house a mix of two and three bedroom units.

 The 1020 Project follows in the footsteps of other affordable housing projects in bringing critical housing infrastructure to our growing town.
-The Project is designed around the residential restoration of one of Aspen's historic miner's cabins and former residence of columnist and longtime local Su Lum.
+The Project is designed around the residential restoration of one of Aspen's historic miner's cabins.
 In addition to historic preservation, the Project fits into the existing multi-family neighborhood context, meets zoning requirements, and is walking distance to downtown.